p-wegner/coding-aider/README.md

 # Coding-Aider Plugin for IntelliJ IDEA <img src="src/main/resources/META-INF/pluginIcon.svg" alt="Coding-Aider Plugin Icon" width="40" height="40" style="vertical-align: middle;">

-Coding-Aider is an IntelliJ-based IDEA plugin that seamlessly integrates Aider's AI-powered coding assistance directly into your development environment.
-This integration enhances your productivity by providing intelligent coding suggestions and automating common development tasks.
+Seamlessly integrate Aider's AI-powered coding assistance directly into your IDE.
+This integration boosts your productivity by offering rapid access for precision code generation and refactoring, all while allowing you complete control over the context utilized by the LLM.

 ## Example Usage

 ![Aider Command Action Example](docs/AiderCommandAction.jpg)

+## Important Note

+To utilize this plugin, you must have a functional Aider installation along with access to API keys for the LLM Providers you intend to use.
+Alternatively, you can run a local LLM inference server, such as Ollama, to connect to Aider.

 ## Key Features

-1. **AI-Powered Coding Assistance**: Harness the power of Aider to receive intelligent coding suggestions and assistance within your IDE.
+1. **AI-Powered Coding Assistance**: Harness the power of Aider to receive intelligent coding assistance within your IDE.

 2. **Intuitive Access**: